by Lisa McGrimmon

 You do not have reasonable control over whether you achieve results-based goals or not.

-We don't stop to think whether we did everything in our power to try to hit the target.
+We don't stop to consider whether we did everything in our power to try to hit the target.

 What if the craft show you attend happens to be an outdoor show and it's rained out?
 You may have done everything in your power to have a great show, but despite your best efforts, you may not meet your goal of making ten times your booth fee.
 The bad weather, and people's decision to skip the show because of the bad weather is completely out of your control.